Olipet24/engsci_notes/2024-2025/winter/AER373/lectures/Chapter 1.md

 **Direction Cosine** cosine of smallest angle between two different directions

+$l_{ij}$ is the cosine roation matrix, where each element is the directional cosine between each axis

 if the components of a physical phenomenon do not transform ths way under rotations, then the physical phenomenon does not have tensorial characteristics

 if a transformation, constant and orthogonal, for a rotation of $O^1$ around w.r.t to $O$ axes, it is called cartesian.